Voodles3/task-tracker-backend/README.md

 # Task Tracker Backend

-A small FastAPI backend for a task tracker app.
+This is a small FastAPI backend for a task tracker app.

-Exposes a simple JSON API for creating, reading, updating, and deleting tasks, then persists that data to a local JSON file.
+It exposes a simple JSON API for creating, reading, updating, and deleting tasks, then persists that data to a local JSON file.

 Current structure is split into: